Sunday, December 29, 2013

 Combine the ground beef, vinegar, chili powder, cumin and Adobo seasoning in a large skillet.
 Stir to break up the ground beef so there are no clumps of meat.
 Simmer for 20 minutes, until the texture is very smooth.

 Heat 2-3 tablespoons of butter in a large separate skillet.
 Heat the tortillas until lightly browned.
-Drain on a paper towel, keep warm.
+Set aside on a paper towel, keep warm.

 Melt 1-2 tablespoons of butter in a separate skillet.
 Fry eggs, 1-2 at a time, cooking as desired.
 Repeat with additional eggs.